-reduction potentials exist both for passenger vehicles and aircraft by a shift to alternative fuels.
+The data base can facilitate the assessment of CO_2 reduction strategies by combining many individual technologies together, i.e., to analyze measures throughout the energy chain from primary energy extraction to improvements in energy enduse efficiencies.
+Figures 18 and 19 give two applications of the inventory of mitigation technologies to assess overall carbon dioxide emissions of different transportation systems.
+They illustrate that substantial carbon dioxide reduction potentials exist both for passenger vehicles and aircraft by a shift to alternative fuels.
 The specific carbon emissions include both the direct releases from the vehicles themselves and all the emissions that result from the rest of the energy supply system such as conversion of primary energy into fuels, transport of fuels and distribution to end-use.
 A shift to hydrogen or electricity in passenger cars would not only reduce the overall emissions but would also move the bulk of them from vehicles to conversion facilities when the removal and storage of carbon are possible and perhaps even cost-effective.
 Such a comparative assessment of different options and measures for reducing and removing emissions might identify future technological systems and development paths with low specific energy requirements and adverse environmental impacts.
-Progress has also been achieved in improving efficiency and in decarbonizing energy systems, as illustrated in Figure 20.
-All countries shown have achieved reductions in both energy intensity of economic activities and carbon intensity of energy.
-However, much remains to be done in the future toward minimizing anthropogenic interference with the natural carbon cycle as a hedge against the works of advance impacts of climate change.
+Progress has also been achieved in improving efficiency and in decarbonizing economies, as illustrated in Figure 20.
+All countries shown have achieved improvements in both domains.
 The overall objective of this research area at IIASA is to assess the conditions that would direct the future development trajectories toward further decarbonization and energy disintensification in the world.